damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 #### Scheduling timeline throughout a milestone

-Issues are scheduled into a milestone, worked on by engineering and design, and then shipped to production.
-Follow these overlapping representative timelines of the 9.0. and 9.1 releases in 2017.
+Issues are scheduled into a milestone (the upcoming release), worked on by engineering and design, and then shipped to production.

-9.0 timeline
-* 2017-02-04: 9.0 scope established | In scope issues marked with 9.0 milestone
-* 2017-02-07: 9.0 release post created (WIP merge request)
-* 2017-03-07: Complete 9.0 issues merged into master | Incomplete 9.0 issues de-scoped
-* 2017-03-15: 9.0 release post first draft complete (WIP merge request)
-* 2017-03-22: 9.0 shipped to production | 9.0 release post published

-9.1 timeline
+Follow this timeline for the release that will be shipped in Month `M`.

-* 2017-03-04: 9.1 scope established | In scope issues marked with 9.1 milestone
+* Month `M-1`, 4th: Release scope established | In scope issues marked with the milestone
-* 2017-03-07: 9.1 release post created (WIP merge request)
+* Month `M-1`, 7th: Release post created (WIP merge request)
-* 2017-04-07: Complete 9.1 issues merged into master | Incomplete 9.1 issues de-scoped
+* Month `M`, 7th: Complete issues merged into master | Incomplete issues de-scoped, milestone removed from them
-* 2017-04-15: 9.1 release post first draft complete (WIP merge request)
+* Month `M`, 15th: Release post first draft complete (WIP merge request)
-* 2017-04-22: 9.1 shipped to production | 9.1 release post published
+* Month `M`, 22nd: Release shipped to production | Release post published

+With this schedule, release timelines are overlapping.
+For example, when a release is shipped to production on the 22nd, the scope for the following release has already been established earlier in that same month.

 ### Where should you look when you need help?